 Each written assignment has the following requirements.

 Synchronous events will be held during modules 1 and 4 of the semester.
-Students will connect with a webinar number (provided by your mentor) at a set time.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.

 The final project for this course requires students to present, in the form of a final paper, a business case for sustainability that is convincing and that reflects the concepts in the course materials.
 Your final paper should be organized, cogently argued,and creative.